fjstyll10/Claude-Context-Skill/README.md

 It has 3 main phases:

-First, it walks you through a general context form: 16 questions across purpose, triggers, inputs, outputs, process, constraints, and success criteria.
+First, it walks you through an interactive general context form: 16 questions across purpose, triggers, inputs, outputs, process, constraints, and success criteria.

-Secondly,it analyses your answers, identifies gaps, figures out what domain you're working in, and generates a targeted follow-up form with domain-specific questions.
+Secondly,it analyses your answers, identifies gaps, figures out what domain you're working in, and generates a targeted interactive follow-up form with domain-specific questions.

 Finally,it compiles everything into a standardised 10-section context brief, shows you a summary to review, and hands the whole thing off to the skill-creator ready to go.